Petals & Pavements

 Post-processing refers to all of the ways an image may be altered after it has been recorded by the camera.
 All of the images in this exhibition have been changed in some manner, some to larger degrees than others.
 My hope is that you, the viewer, will enjoy the final image, but be unaware of the many alterations.
 This collection is comprised mostly of cityscapes and flowers.
 I find Now York City busy, noisy, crowded, messy, and intimidating, but “OH SO PHOTOGENIC.”
 On the other hand, flowers are quite the opposite–quiet, serene, beautiful, but also “OH SO PHOTOGENIC.”
 The isolation of the pandemic is what allowed me the time to fine tune my computer skills, and delve into floral photography.

 Please enjoy the show.

-I was born in New York City, and raised in northern New Jersey.
-My father was an avid amateur photographer, but despite his urging, I did not become interested in photography at that time.
+I was born in New York City and raised in northern New Jersey.
+My father was a very good amateur photographer, but despite his urging I did not become interested in photography until much later in life.